Nitta-K-git/three.js_and_WebAssembly_samples/samples/threejs/README.md

 geometry.faces.push(face);
 geometry.faces.push(new THREE.Face3(1, 2, 3, color=new THREE.Color(0x0000ff)));

-//the face normals and vertex normals can be calculated automatically if not supplied above geometry.computeFaceNormals();
+//the face normals and vertex normals can be calculated automatically if not supplied above 法線計算 geometry.computeFaceNormals();
 geometry.computeVertexNormals();